Data protection policy

 Staff access to data is limited physically where ever possible.
 The system is also 2 Factor Authentication.
 In the day to day managing of the service, 4 staff members have access to database including customer name, email and work address.
 Staff are trained in password management and account access procedures.

-Daniel O’Connor has admin rights in all hardware and software within the business.
-New member of staff may install any new software.
+Authorised Person has admin rights in all hardware and software within the business.
+No member of staff may install any new software.

-Access is via password set by the users, we currently have no plans to install 2FA for standard users, but plan to implement this shortly for administrator of each portal.
+Access is via password set by the users, we currently have no plans to install 2FA for standard users, but administrator must use 2FA to log into the portal.